monken/cfn-include/README.md

 }
 ```

-## Examples
+## More Examples

 See [/examples](https://github.com/monken/cfn-include/tree/master/examples) for templates that call an API Gateway endpoint to collect AMI IDs for all regions.
+There is also a good amount of [tests](https://github.com/monken/cfn-include/tree/master/t) that might be helpful.

-This will process a template, validate it against the [validate-template](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html) API, minimize it and upload the result to S3.
+A common pattern is to rocess a template, validate it against the AWS [validate-template](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html) API, minimize it and upload the result to S3.
+You can do this with a single line of code:

 ```bash
 cfn-include example.template -t -m | aws s3 cp - s3://bucket-name/output.template